John Ramsay (of Kildalton)

+Biography

-Ramsay was the son of Robert Ramsay of Stirling and his wife Elizabeth Stirling.
+Ramsay was born on 15 August 1814, to Robert Ramsay of Stirling and his wife Elizabeth Stirling.
 He was educated at Glasgow University and became a merchant in Glasgow.
 He was granted a lease in 1836 on the struggling Port Ellen whisky distillery on the island of Islay in the Inner Hebrides.
 He enlarged and improved the pier at Port Ellen in 1881 and became one of the pioneers of the export trade in Scotch whisky to the United States.
 He also inaugurated the first bi-weekly cargo and passenger service by steamship between Islay and Glasgow.
 He helped to improve the island's infrastructure and built Kildalton Castle, a rambling Scottish baronial country house in Port Ellen.